 The word ‘lockdown’ may not be as impactful as it once was when we first heard it a year ago.
 Having said that, it can still bring a sense of worry, confusion and uncertainty about what the future may hold.
-Especially now when schools have been asked to shutdown, it can seem a bit like Déjà vu is happening throughout the country.
+Especially now when schools have been asked to change the way they operate, it can seem a bit like Déjà vu is happening throughout the country.
 Although things may seem like they are repeating themselves, that’s not to say some good can’t come out the current situation.

-In response to the January 2021 lockdown measures, we would like to offer our support by donating two of our products to schools and the wider community free of charge for a five week trial.
+In response to the January 2021 lockdown measures, we would like to offer our support by donating two of our products to schools and the wider community free of charge for a trial period whilst measures are in effect.
 We understand that communication and awareness are vitally important for the current time and with Reputation Alerts and Whisper, you can take back some control and still feel connected to your community.

 Why Reputation Alerts?